Dunkersplay/IXMetro2033RP/README.md

 Animations for /most/ models is possible.
 It should be noted that Male Models pack, and the Redux/LL Redux/Exodus pack seem to not like to function with Helix (IX).

-This Helix (IX) Gamemode was developed by: Dunkersplay Bentley
+This Helix (IX) Gamemode was developed by: Dunkersplay, Bentley, Sir Rodrick, Gary Tate

 This Helix (IX) Gamemode was tested by: Mec Ironical PirateDavey Efkanator Hood Weenie The Poo Coroneljones Molotoff FreeStylaLT Rey Comfy Seb